Immanuel424/90-days-of-Python-and-SQL-course-/Operators_day5.md

 ```

 # Python Comparision Operators

-> The name itself is explaining that this operator is used to compare different things or values with one another.Comparison operator is also termed as a relational operator because it   explains the connection between them.
+- The name itself is explaining that this operator is used to compare different things or values with one another.
+Comparison operator is also termed as a relational operator because it   explains the connection between them.

+> The Different Comparision operators are as follows
+  - == Equal
+  - != Not Equal
+  - <> Two Operands are not equal
+  - > Greater Than
+  - < Less Than
+  - >= Greater Than or Equal to
+  - <= Less Than or Equal to